 The VIP Model

 The Vertically Integrated Projects (VIP) Program is a transformative approach to enhancing higher education by engaging undergraduate and graduate students in long-term, large-scale, multidisciplinary project teams that are led by faculty.
 Students earn academic credits, while faculty and graduate students benefit from the design/discovery efforts of their teams.
-The VIP Consortium has identified seven standards for the VIP model.
+The VIP Consortium has identified the following essential elements of the VIP model.

 1. Projects are based on faculty mentor’s scholarship and exploration.